Evoseal Fibreglass Flat Roofing Systems Peters Motor Company, Bourne

 A big proportion of housing in Bourne is represented by detached family houses and bungalows - many of which were built in the 1970's and 1980's as part of a major expansion to the west of the town.
 There are, however, a variety of other housing types available in the town to suit different living requirements, including semi-detached, town-houses, terraced, apartments and some lovely old cottages.

 More recently there have been a number of new high-density housing developments being built in the town to accommodate the growing number of people wishing to move into the area.
-The biggest of such developments being the Elsea Park estate, located on the southern outskirts of the town that is expected to bring 2000 new homes to Bourne upon completion.
+The biggest of such developments being the Elsea Park estate, located on the southern outskirts of the town that is expected to bring over 2000 new homes to Bourne upon completion.
 This estate has provided the largest influx of housing in Bourne for many years and was greeted with a great deal of criticism when plans were first submitted.
 The estate is, however, an attractive development, which is managed by a Community Trust, with a large multi-purpose community centre at the heart of the estate, providing a variety of clubs and activities for residents of the estate, and valuable meeting space.
 The Trust also help to manage an extensive area of meadow land opposite the estate that includes man-made waterfalls, ponds, bridges, picnic benches and footpaths - this area of land is popular with residents of the estate who use it to walk their dogs, go for a stroll, cycling and jogging, along with accessing the ancient Elsea Woods that borders this land.
 There is also a state-of-the-art primary school, shops, many play areas, a football pitch, basketball courts and nature conservation areas.
-Houses are set among existing woodland and ponds, and the lake and fountains that form the entrance to this innovative development creates an impressive entry into the town from the A15.
+Houses are set among existing woodland, meadows and lakes, and the lake and fountains that form the entrance to this innovative development creates an impressive entry into the town from the A15.
 The estate also offers easy access to the town centre, with some areas being just a 15-minute walk into town.
 Although home to a variety of people, the estate is particularly popular with young professionals and families.

 Entrance to Elsea Park, Bourne.

 House prices in Bourne are generally amongst the most expensive in the county due to the excellent schools in the town and good transport links, however, prices are considerably cheaper than the near-by town of Stamford and sound of the surrounding villages to the west of the town.
 Bourne also offers property prices cheaper than some parts of near-by Peterborough.
-It should be possible to pick up a two bed apartment for around the £120,000 mark, with the average cost of a detached family home sitting around £350,000.
+It should be possible to pick up a two bed apartment for around the £120,000 mark, with the average cost of a detached family home sitting around £320,000.

 Despite its rural location, Bourne has excellent commuter links to other towns and cities in the area (including London) - it is just 16 miles from the popular city of Peterborough, and approximately a 50-minute drive from the county's capital - Lincoln.
 The vibrant cities of Nottingham and Leicester are also only around an hours drive from Bourne and the town is around a 20 minute drive from the A1, providing great transport links to London and other parts of the country.
 The towns of Market Deeping, Spalding, Stamford, Sleaford, Grantham, and Boston are also within a 30 minute drive of the town.
 There are also excellent train links to London and other destinations from near-by Peterborough (sat nav: PE1 1QL) - a journey to London can take just 50 minutes using the high speed East Coast main rail line and there are around 90 direct trains a day from Peterborough.
 The near-by towns of Spalding and Stamford also have train stations offering regular transport links.
 The town is well-served by a local bus company, Delaine Buses, that operates a regular service in and around Bourne and to near-by Spalding, Stamford, Market Deeping and Peterborough (and villages on-route).